vedanthv/MusicHealsTheSoul/README.md

 ### Introduction

-Music Heals the Soul is a Smart Application that predicts songs from Spotify of a particular genre based on the real time emotions of the user.
+Music Heals the Soul is a Smart Application that recommends songs from Spotify of a particular genre based on the real time emotions of the user.

 ### What problems does it solve?